-No, freezing tofu will always change the texture.
-But that’s actually good news, not bad.
-Tofu contains a large amount of water.
-So when tofu freezes, the water droplets expand as they get colder, creating enlarged pores inside the block.
-This improves the tofu’s ability to soak up marinades and sauces when it’s thawed.
+Yes, freezing tofu will always change the texture.
+But that’s actually good news!
+Tofu contains a large amount of water, so when you freeze it, the water droplets expand — creating enlarged pores inside the block.
+Once thawed, this improves tofu’s ability to soak up marinades and sauces when you cook it.

-Whether freezing your tofu will make it firmer or softer will depend on what type you’re using.
+Whether freezing tofu makes it firmer or softer depends on what type you use.

-- Regular tofu will become firmer, which is great if you’re planning on breading the slices, using them in a stir-fry, or making vegan feta cheese.
+- Regular and firm tofu gets even firmer, which is great if you’re planning on breading the slices, using them in a stir-fry or making vegan feta cheese.

-- If you’re using silken tofu, it will become softer, which makes it easier to use for things like vegan Bolognese, vegan cheesecakes, or vegan chocolate mousse.
+- Freezing silken tofu has the opposite effect: it becomes softer, which makes it easier to use in dishes like vegan Bolognese, vegan cheesecakes or vegan chocolate mousse.

-- Some brands of tofu might turn slightly yellow when frozen, but the discoloration usually disappears again once the tofu is back at room temperature.
+- Some brands of tofu might turn slightly yellow when put in the freezer, but the discoloration usually disappears again once the tofu is back at room temperature.

 Don’t forget!
 You can also make silken tofu yourself.
 Check out our article on silken tofu for our DIY recipe and tips.

 - Pack the tofu in an airtight container.
-If it is still in its original vacuum packing from the supermarket, you can freeze it as is it.
-It’s important that the tofu doesn’t come into contact with the air so that it doesn’t dry out or develop freezer burn.
+If it is still in its original vacuum packing from the supermarket, you can put it directly into the freezer.
+It’s important that the tofu doesn’t come into contact with air so it doesn’t dry out or develop freezer burn.

-- Before freezing the tofu, try cutting it into portions so that you can thaw out only as much as you need.
+- Before freezing tofu, try cutting it into portions (cubes are great for stir-frys) so that you can thaw out only as much as you want to cook.

-- Leave the tofu in the freezer for at least half a day, to make sure it’s frozen all the way through.
-Then you can thaw it out again and take advantage of the texture change.
+- Leave the tofu in the freezer for at least half a day to make sure it frozes all the way through.
+Then you can thaw it out to enjoy the texture change.

-- When the tofu is thawed, season and marinate it however you wish.
+- When your tofu thaws, season and marinate it however you wish.

-The best way to thaw tofu is to take transfer it from the freezer to the refrigerator the night before you want to use it.
+The best way to thaw tofu is to transfer it from the freezer to the refrigerator the night before you want to cook it.

-Because soy agriculture is such a huge industry, it has caused widespread forestation and damaged the livelihood of small farmers and indigenous people all over the world, especially in countries like Brazil, Argentina, and Paraguay.
+Because soy agriculture is such a huge industry, it has caused widespread deforestation and damaged the livelihood of small farmers and indigenous people all over the world, especially in countries like Brazil, Argentina and Paraguay.
 To promote the sourcing of ethical soy, we recommend buying (and freezing) only organic tofu.
-According to the Cornucopia Institute, brands like Eden Foods, FarmSoy, and Tofurkey “go above and beyond to ensure that the soy products they market are responsibly sourced…”, while brands like Kirkland, Lightlife, and Silk provide “little to no information on their practices”.
+According to the Cornucopia Institute, brands like Eden Foods, FarmSoy and Tofurkey “go above and beyond to ensure that the soy products they market are responsibly sourced…” while brands like Kirkland, Lightlife, and Silk provide “little to no information on their practices.”

-Tip: If you’re a vegan and you’re sick of tofu, check out our recipes for homemade tempeh, or soy-free chickpea tofu to switch up your favorite dishes.
-Also learn what seitan is made of and how to prepare it.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Tip: If you’re a vegan and you’re sick of tofu, check out our recipes for homemade tempeh or soy-free chickpea tofu to switch up your favorite dishes.
+Also learn what seitan is made of and how to prepare it.

 Do you like this post?